solodev/responsive-transition-gradient/README.md

 # responsive-transition-gradient
 Don't neglect the small elements of building a mobile-responsive website.
-Here's how to craft a collapsible footer to improve your visitors' navigation regardless of what screen they use.
+Here's how to craft transitioning gradient buttons.

 ## Tutorial
 For detailed instruction's, view Solodev's [How to Create a Collapsible Footer](https://www.solodev.com/blog/how-to-create-a-collapsible-footer.stml) article.